JuliaGNI/GeometricMachineLearning.jl/docs/src/manifolds/inverse_function_theorem.md

-# Foundational Theorem for Differential Manifolds
+# Foundational Theorems for Differential Manifolds

-Here we state and proof all the theorem necessary to define [differential manifold](@ref "(Matrix) Manifolds").
+Here we state and proof all the theorems necessary to define [differential manifolds](@ref "(Matrix) Manifolds").
 All these theorems (including proofs) can be found in e.g. [lang2012fundamentals](@cite).

 ## The Fixed-Point Theorem